SAST Scanner Configuration

 # Timeout, in seconds, for the analysis to complete.
 0 or negative means no timeout.

-# Timeout, in seconds, for parsing a file.
+# Timeout, in seconds, for processing a source file.
 0 or negative means no timeout.

 # Maximum CCN allowed for units (functions, classes, modules) when performing path navigation